-The Board of Directors, upon the recommendation of the Audit Committee, has appointed Deloitte & Touche LLP as the firm of independent certified public accountants to audit the books and accounts of the Company and its consolidated subsidiaries for the year 2002 subject to ratification by shareholders.
-The appointment of Deloitte & Touche LLP continues a relationship that began in 1969.
+The Audit Committee has appointed Deloitte & Touche LLP as the firm of independent certified public accountants to audit the books and accounts of the Company and its consolidated subsidiaries for the year 2003 subject to ratification by shareholders.

 A representative of Deloitte & Touche LLP is expected to be present at the Annual Meeting and will have an opportunity to make a statement if such representative desires to do so and will be available to respond to appropriate questions by shareholders.